-2) Federal Funding Grant Agreement
+Federal Funding Grant Agreement

-The 2014 Federal Section 5309 New Starts funding for VTA's BART Silicon Valley Extension Project of \$150 million was awarded in August 2014.
-Of the \$900 million grant commitment from the FTA for the project, \$402.6 million has been awarded to date.
+Relative to VTA's Silicon Valley Berryessa Extension Project, a \$150 million Federal Section 5309 New Starts grant was awarded in September 2015.
+Of the \$900 million commitment under the Federal Funding Grant Agreement, \$552.6 million has been awarded to date.